Mennonites in Uruguay

 Mennonites in Uruguay have been present since 1948.
 The Mennonites of Uruguay are made up of ethnic Plautdietsch-speaking Russian Mennonites, who are descendants of Friesian, Flemish and Prussian people, as well as Spanish-speaking Uruguayans of all ethnic backgrounds, that converted responding to the missionary efforts of the immigrants.

-The immigrant belong to a group that is often referred to as Russian Mennonites, because they developed into an ethnic group in the Russian Empire.
+The immigrants belong to a group that is often referred to as Russian Mennonites, because they developed into an ethnic group in the Russian Empire.
 At the end of the century there were over 1,000 living on Uruguayan territory.

 Origin

 The majority of the 1,200 Mennonites who came to Uruguay in the aftermath of World War II lived for about 400 years in the Vistula delta until they were expulsed.
 A minority came from the region around Lemberg.
 They spoke and party still speak Plautdietsch, the language which developed in the Vistula delta and which until today unites all conservative "Russian" Mennonites, that have their origin in that region.